 Alex AfanasyevFlorida International University (FIU); Networking, Security, NDN, ICN

 Alex Afanasyev is an Assistant Professor in the School of Information and Computing Sciences at Florida International University.
 He received his Ph.D. degree in computer science from UCLA in 2013.
 His research focus is on the next-generation Internet architecture as part of the Named Data Networking (NDN) project.
-His research interests include a variety of topics that are vital for the success of NDN, including scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
+His research interests include scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
 He is also leading the development effort of the overall NDN codebase.

 Jeff BurkeUCLA; AR, NDN, ICN

 Jeff Burke is Executive Director of the Center for Research in Engineering, Media and Performance (REMAP), a collaborative center of the School of Theater, Film and Television (TFT) and Henry Samueli School of Engineering and Applied Science at UCLA.
 He is also Assistant Dean for Technology and Innovation at TFT, where he has been on the faculty since 2003.
 As a faculty administrator at one of the premier programs of its kind, his role is to develop and implement strategy for advancing TFT as a global leader in interdisciplinary innovation at the intersection of new digital platforms, technology, visual storytelling, and performance.